Contemporary Moral Dilemmas:

 b.
 Gay Marriage

-(CP): "How Domestic Partnerships and 'Gay Marriage' Threaten the Family" by Robert H. Knight; "Amicus Brief for Obergefell Case" by the American Psychological Association; excerpts from Obergefell v.
-Hodges by The United States Supreme Court [the complete decision is available on SCOTUS blog.
+(CP): "How Domestic Partnerships and 'Gay Marriage' Threaten the Family" by Robert H. Knight; amicus brief of the American Psychological Association, et al, in the Obergefel case; excerpts from Obergefell v.
+Hodges by The United States Supreme Court [the complete decision is available on SCOTUS blog].
 In Class Video: Ballot Measure 9.
 [Here is some information about one of the producers, Linda Kliewer.
 Read the NYT review of the movie.
 You can also visit the home page of Basic Rights Oregon.]

 Topic 3: Ethics and Animals